chrisscalzo/D365-Case-Data-Simulator/README.md

     a.
 Case Data Simulator - Create New Cases Each Business Hour
     b.
 Case Data Simulator - Resolve Cases

-Case Data Simulator - Optional

-- Please note, this solution is optional.
-The purpose of it is to automate taking Surveys post case closure.
+Case Data Simulator - Optional - The purpose of it is to automate taking Surveys post case closure.

 - CaseDataSimulatorSolutionOptional
 - Its comprised of 1 Power Automate Cloud Flow, 3 Desktop Automations and 1 Connection Reference